apache/incubator-devlake-website/docs/DeveloperManuals/DBMigration.md

 Other rules to follow when writing a migration script:

-- The migration script should only use the interfaces and packages offerred by the framework like `core`, `errors` and `migrationhelper`.
+- The migration script should only use the interfaces and packages offered by the framework like `core`, `errors` and `migrationhelper`.
 Do NOT import `gorm` or package from `plugin` directly.
 - The name of `model struct` defined in your script should be suffixed with the `Version` of the script to distinguish from other scripts in the same package to keep it self-contained, i.e. `tasks20221018`.
 Do NOT refer `struct` defined in other scripts.
 - All scripts and models names should be `camelCase` to avoid accidental reference from other packages.